Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 Determining the level of anxiety

-2) Scale of explicit anxiety for children CMAS (J. Taylor, modified by A.M.
+2) Explicit Anxiety Scale for Children CMAS (J. Taylor, modification by A.M.
 Prikhozhan)

-2 ) Expert assessment of the child's adaptation to school (For teachers and parents)
+2 ) Expert assessment of a child’s adaptation to school (For teachers and parents)

 Self-esteem